ShiftCtrlAltTab/AWS-Project/README.md

    ```

-2. Create the main.tf file: The Terraform configuration file is already provided in the repository.
+2. Create the code.tf file: The Terraform configuration file is already provided in the repository.
 3. Create the deploy.sh script: The deployment script is included in the repository.

 4. Run the deployment script:
-   bash
+   **bash**

    chmod +x deploy.sh

    ./deploy.sh

-5. Access your application: After deployment, your application will be available at the CloudFront distribution URL displayed in the terminal.
+6. Access your application: After deployment, your application will be available at the CloudFront distribution URL displayed in the terminal.